Jamie Mascoll: Career

 On 24 August 2020, he joined Bolton Wanderers on a one-year deal.
 His debut came on 19 September when he came off the bench in the 81st minute, replacing Nathan Delfouneso in a 2–0 defeat to Colchester United.
-His first goal came on 17 November as he scored Bolton's third goal in a 3–2 win against Newcastle United U21 in the EFL Trophy.
+His first goal came on 17 November as he scored Bolton's third goal in a 3–2 win against Newcastle United U21in the EFL Trophy.

 On 24 February 2021, he joined League of Ireland Premier Division side Waterford on loan, becoming one of Everton legend Kevin Sheedy's first signings as manager of the club.
 He made his debut for the club in the opening game of the season on 19 March 2021 as his side lost 1–0 away to newly promoted side Drogheda United.
 On 19 May 2021, Bolton announced he would be released at the end of his contract.
 On 25 May 2021, he scored his first goal for Waterford, opening the scoring against Finn Harps at the RSC.

 On 9 November 2021, Mascoll signed for National League side Wealdstone.
 He made his debut four days later, in a 1–0 victory over rivals Barnet.
 Mascoll scored his first Wealdstone goal on 29 January 2022, finding the net from 30 yards in a 2–1 defeat to Grimsby Town.

-On 17 May 2022, Mascoll was one of six players released by Wealdstone following the end of the 2021-22 season.
+On 17 May 2022, Mascoll was one of six players released by Wealdstone following the end of the 2021–22 season.

 On 7 October 2022, Lewes announced that they had signed Mascoll.

 On 4 March 2023, Mascoll signed for Isthmian League Premier division side Hornchurch.

+After spending the first half of the 2023–24 season at Cray Wanderers, Mascoll signed for Chatham Town on 10 February 2024.

+In August 2024, Mascoll joined fellow Isthmian League Premier Division side Folkestone Invicta.

+In early January 2025, Mascoll signed for AFC Whyteleafe, and scored the winning goal for AFC Whyteleafe away to Jersey Bulls on 18 January 2025 - ending Jersey's 22 match unbeaten league run.